Section A: What is an eVisa in the UK?

 Section B: Who needs an eVisa for the UK?

-Anyone who holds immigration permission to live, work, study or join family members in the UK will either already have an eVisa or will be expected to access their status digitally through a UK Visas and Immigration (UKVI) account.
-For most visa holders, digital status is now the Home Office’s primary record of immigration permission.
+For most people with immigration permission to live, work, study or join family members in the UK, digital status is now the Home Office’s primary record of immigration permission.

 This applies across the main visa categories, including sponsored work routes such as Skilled Worker and Global Business Mobility, student visas, family visas and other long-term routes.
 Individuals granted status under the EU Settlement Scheme also hold their immigration permission digitally, accessed through a UKVI account rather than through physical documentation.